ansys/pyensight/doc/source/calc_functions.rst

 **Offset Variable**

-``OffsetVar(2D or 3D part(s), scalar or vector, constant offset value)``
+``OffsetVar(2D or 3D parts, scalar or vector, constant offset value)``

 Computes a scalar (or vector) variable defined as the offset value into the field of that variable that exists in the normal direction from the boundary of the selected part.
-This assigns near surface values of a variable to the surface of the selected part(s) from the neighboring 3D field (which is found automatically using the selected part(s) surface(s).
+This assigns near surface values of a variable to the surface of the selected parts from the neighboring 3D field (which is found automatically using the selected parts surface(s).

-In other words, this function gets the value of a variable from surrounding field(s), a fixed distance from the surface of the selected part(s) and assigns it to the surface of the selected part.
+In other words, this function gets the value of a variable from surrounding field(s), a fixed distance from the surface of the selected parts and assigns it to the surface of the selected part.
 For example, you might use this function to get the value of the velocity in the flow field a slight distance above your vehicle surface and assign that value to your vehicle surface.

-To use this function, select part(s) in the part list that you want to use, enter a variable and an offset.
-EnSight will auto detect the 3D field part(s) adjacent to your selected part(s) surface(s) and reach into these fields by your offset in the normal direction to obtain the variable value and then assign it to the surface of your selected part(s).
+To use this function, select parts in the part list that you want to use, enter a variable and an offset.
+EnSight will auto detect the 3D field parts adjacent to your selected parts surface(s) and reach into these fields by your offset in the normal direction to obtain the variable value and then assign it to the surface of your selected parts.

 .. list-table:: Function Arguments
     :widths: 20 80